|Lee Chun-soo arrives at Incheon Nam-dong Police Station on Wednesday. (Yonhap News)|

 Investigators said that they hold the assault charges to be true in light of all the testimonies by witnesses that had been present at the bar.

-While the 32-year-old player has a track record of getting himself into trouble, Lee was further disgraced by the fact that he lied to his team Incheon United FC in an attempt to justify his actions.
+The 32-year-old was further found to have lied to his team Incheon United FC in an attempt to justify his actions.

 Lee claimed that his wife had been present at the time of the supposed assault.